-Here are the most common certifications for VOC levels and what they really tell us about the offgassing and toxicity of the products.
+Here are the most common certifications for assessing a product’s effect on indoor air quality and what these labels really tell us about the offgassing and toxicity of the products.

 GreenGuard and GreenGuard Gold Certifications